-The Pentagon Memorial, located on the southwest side of the U.S. Department of Defense Headquarters, was unveiled publicly on September 11, 2008–seven years after the horrific attacks on the United States.
-The trees are bare now, the wind brisk.
+The Pentagon Memorial, located on the southwest side of the U.S. Department of Defense Headquarters, was unveiled publicly on September 11, 2008, exactly seven years after the horrific attacks on the United States.

-Each bench at the memorial has a name inscribed — 184 in total honoring those who died.
-The five hijackers are not included in the official toll or memorial for obvious reasons.
-The names of victims who died in the Pentagon face the wall of impact; victims who died on the plane face the opposite way.
+Each bench at the memorial has a name inscribed — 184 in total honouring those who died.
+The five hijackers are not included in the official toll or memorial.
+The names of victims who died in the Pentagon face the wall of impact and victims who died on the plane face the opposite way.

 The remains of Dana along with five others were never positively identified.
 Those remains were buried at Arlington National Cemetery on September 11, 2002.
 None were directly linked to a victim.